sjbylo/lab-ocp4/workshop/content/exercises/50-change-the-source.md

 git commit -m "Important change" .
 ```

- - ``After the next command, if you had set up the GitHub webhook in the previous lab, you should see the source to image build starting automatically.
+ - ``After the next command, if you had set up the GitHub webhook in the previous exercise, you should see the source to image build starting automatically.
 You will see a build pod running in the lower terminal.``

 Now, push the changes to GitHub: